 Honduras was not our favorite country in the Americas.
 There was a social tension and lack of infrastructure that disturbed and frustrated us while we were there.
 Still, Honduras is home to the amazing Copán archaeological site and museum, a shockingly good microbrewery, and we even managed to find some living culture and a traditional annual festival—and you can too.
 In all we spent 89 days exploring Honduras covering 1,766 miles (2,642 km) across the country to produce 30 posts about travel in Honduras.
-Get our overall advice about travel to Honduras and a hand-picked selection of must-reads in our Honduras Travel Guide.
+Start your own Honduras trip planning with the travel advice and hand-picked destination highlights in our Honduras Travel Guide.

 On Your Honduras Itinerary

 You may be flying into and out of Tegucigalpa.
 There’s no reason to linger, but here’s how to make the most of any time you may need to spend in Tegucigalpa, the capital of Honduras, including hotels, museums, where to eat, and more.

 We advise you to skip Roatan Island, but nearby Utila Island and the small cays around it are worth your time, especially if you’re a SCUBA diver.

 Odds are you came to Honduras to see the Copán archaeological site and you will not be disappointed.